danilat/dni_faker/README.md

 # DNI Faker

-This is a simple gem to generate fake spanish DNI random numbers with a valid letter.
+This is a simple gem to generate fake spanish DNI or NIE random numbers with valid letters.
 It's based in the well-known gem [Faker](https://github.com/stympy/faker).

 ### Faker::DNI
 -----------------